myrtopar/pivot/README.md

-# Autoexploit
+# Pivot

 ## Description
-This program, currently under construction, is designed to exploit binaries with buffer overflow vulnerabilities, ultimately providing shell access.
+This system is designed to exploit binaries with buffer overflow vulnerabilities, ultimately providing shell access.
 It automates the exploitation process by analyzing the crashing behavior of vulnerable binary executable programs.
 The script systematically attacks these binaries with crafted inputs, observing how the program crashes and extracting valuable information.
 This data is then used to develop a precise payload that manipulates vulnerable memory, enabling the execution of arbitrary code.
 By gaining control over the execution flow, the program successfully spawns a shell, demonstrating how vulnerabilities can be exploited for full system access.

 ## Install and Build